ietf-rats/draft-birkholz-rats-information-model/draft-birkholz-rats-information-model.md

 : A generic information element that represents a certain point of time in the past.
 The level of confidence in the value of a timestamp is based on the trustworthiness of the source of time, which can be local or remote, a composite of multiple time sources to represent the state synchronization, as well as the precision and the accuracy of the source of time itself.

 : Timestamps can be time-zone specific and therefore change their meaning if the definition of time zones changes.

+Verification Service Indicator:

+: This IE provides a hint (typically consumed by a Relying Party) that enables the discovery of an appropriate Verification Service or Remote Attestation Service, e.g. a URL.

 #  Security Considerations